 The Pension Trust Fund, accounts for assets held by the Township in a trustee capacity for the future payment of retirement benefits to employees.
-The Township has two separate Pension Trust Funds, the Police Pension Fund and the Non-Uniform Pension Fund.
+The Township has one Pension Trust Fund, the Police Pension Fund.

 D. Adoption of Governmental Accounting Standards